lconde-ucl/DGE2/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

 You can choose a specific `design` and contrast using the arguments mentioned above.
-E.g., if you want to run differential expression of cases versus controls (Status column), you will do:
+E.g., if you want to run differential expression of cases versus controls (Status column), without adjusting for any other variable, you will run:

 ```
 nextflow run lconde-ucl/DGE2 \